Skip to main content

 Public drop-in information sessions

-During consultation, we held public drop-in sessions to present information, answer questions, and assisted with making submissions.
+During consultation, we held public drop-in sessions to present information, answer questions, and assist with making submissions.
 These were hosted by Fisheries New Zealand officials and Marlborough Sounds Blue Cod Technical Group members at:

 • Tasman Bay Cruising Club in Nelson/Whakatū on Tuesday, 12 November (4.30pm to 7.30pm)

-• Queen Charlotte Yacht Club in Picton/Waitohi on Thursday, 14 November ( 4.30pm to 7.30pm).
+• Queen Charlotte Yacht Club in Picton/Waitohi on Thursday, 14 November (4.30pm to 7.30pm).

 About the proposed changes and potential measures